Stanley Spooner: Family and early life

 Frederick William Spooner had moved his family to Gravesend by October 1863.
-Catherine Sarah Spooner, his oldest daughter, was married to Thomas Toller Hurst Daniell.Stanley would later work with Thomas.And Harriet Spooner, Frederick's second oldest daughter, was married to Edward Watson.
-This double wedding took place at St George's Church, Gravesend on 10 October 1863.The Lincolnshire Chronicle on the occasion of these marriages in an article, described Frederick as "F. W. Spooner, Esq., of Dashwood."
-This was the name of Frederick William Spooner's house in Gravesend, and was the same address that was written in the register for his father, when Stanley was baptised on 25 July 1865 at St Ethelburga's Bishopsgate, London.
-The baptism register also gave Stanley's birth date.

-Stanley's sister Eliza Spooner was married to Richard Marcus Smythson at Gravesend on 10 October 1867.
-Richard was a son of Marcus Alfred Smythson.
-Richard's brother Frank John Smythson became the founder of the stationers Smythson of Bond Street in 1887.

-On 2 April 1871, Stanley was still living at Dashwood, on Old Down Road, in Gravesend and listed as a "Scholar."
-He was in the home with his parents and the same siblings as in the previous 1861 census, apart from his sister Harriet.
-But also in the home during this census was Stanley's sister Ellen Spooner, aged 19, Thomas Toller Hurst Daniell, and his daughter Madeleine Hurst Daniell.
+Catherine Sarah Spooner, his oldest daughter, was married to Thomas Toller Hurst Daniell.
+Stanley would later work with Thomas.
 On 2 and 3 October 1873, Spooner was a Steward at a Bazaar held at the Assembly Rooms in Gravesend.
 This Bazaar was held on behalf of St. James's Schools.
 It was opened by Lady Darnley the wife of John Bligh, 6th Earl of Darnley.
-The particulars of this forthcoming Bazaar, including the appointments of those involved, were detailed in the local Gravesend newspaper on 27 September 1873.

 He was educated at King's College London, and also in France and Germany.

 Career

-In 1876 Stanley was living at 55, Great Percy Street, London, and was a Clerk to an accountant named Robert William Hudswell.
-His offices were at 23, Martin's Lane, Cannon Street, London.
-The name of his business was Hudswell & Co.
+In 1876 Stanley was a Clerk to an accountant with offices off Cannon Street, London.
 In 1875 Robert took up the position of accountant of the Co-operative Credit Bank, Queen Victoria Street, London.
-On 5 February 1876, Stanley was called as a witness at the Mansion House, London.
-This was in the trial of Richard Banner Oakley, manager of the Co-operative Credit Bank.
+On 5 February 1876, Stanley was called as a witness at the Mansion House, London in the trial of Richard Banner Oakley, manager of the Co-operative Credit Bank.
 Richard was accused of obtaining money and securities through false pretenses.